A stock market introduction

 Buying shares in a business makes you one of its numerous shareholders and because you are a shareholder, you are entitled to a very small piece of everything that company owns and earns.

-A share is represented by a share certificate, which serves as proof that you did in fact invest your cash for a stake in a company.
-In today's digital age, you may not actually get to see this document because your broker may keep these records electronically.
+A share is represented by a share certificate, which serves as proof that you invested your cash for a stake in a company.
+In today's digital age, you may not get to see this document because your broker may keep these records electronically.

 2. Why should you invest in shares?